appliedrelevance/epibus/doc/modbus_connection.md

 7. **Save and Test**: After configuring the settings, save the document.
 Ensure to test the connection for proper communication with the Modbus device.

-By completing these steps, users can successfully configure and manage Modbus connections within the Epibus system, facilitating effective communication with Modbus devices.
+By completing these steps, users can successfully configure and manage Modbus connections within the EpiBus system, facilitating effective communication with Modbus devices.

 ---

-This documentation provides a straightforward guide for users to set up Modbus connections in the Epibus environment.
+This documentation provides a straightforward guide for users to set up Modbus connections in the EpiBus environment.
 It can be expanded or adjusted according to additional features or specific requirements of the system.